 The information gathered during this exercise should be used in a Risk Assessment, a formal way to document hazards and put controls in place.

-2. How will you ensure physical distancing?
+2. How have you ensured physical distancing?

 Throughout the COVID-19 crisis, many organizations have implemented the following solutions: